South Australia’s land management practices are designed to protect the natural environment and support its primary industries.

 - run restoration and re-vegetation programs.

-Get more parks and reserves information on the DEWNR website.
+Get more parks and reserves information on the DEW website.

 We protect our native vegetation through the Native Vegetation Act 1991.